Thor: God of Thunder: Development and marketing

-News that Sega was developing a Thor video game first leaked to the public in September 2009, which Sega officially announced the game in July 2010.
-At the 2010 New York Comic Con, Matt Powers the senior producer of the game stated that Thor: God of Thunder would expand on the universe created by the Thor film and include characters such as Surtur and Ulik.
+News that Sega was developing a Thor video game first leaked to the public in September 2009, Sega announced the game in July 2010.
+At the 2010 New York Comic Con, Matt Powers, the senior producer of the game, stated that Thor: God of Thunder would expand on the universe created by the Thor film and include characters such as Surtur and Ulik.
 Actors Chris Hemsworth and Tom Hiddleston who played Thor and Loki respectively in the film lent their voices and likenesses to the game.
 Gary Knight, Senior Vice President of Marketing at SEGA Europe and SEGA of America described the decision: "Bringing in Chris and Tom to star in Thor: God of Thunder gives us AAA talent that will create a truly cinematic interactive experience... [the] Mighty Thor and the trickster Loki will face off with real emotion while giving fans visual and vocal continuity between the video game and film adaptations of the Marvel franchise".
-Sega cancelled the PSP edition of the game without any explanation.
+Sega cancelled the PlayStation Portable edition of the game without any explanation.
 The first gameplay trailer debuted at the 2010 Spike Video Game Awards.

-Red Fly Studios, a developer studio well known for developing quality Wii versions of licensed properties, such as Ghostbusters: The Video Game and Star Wars: The Force Unleashed II, accepted the role of developing the Wii and 3DS version of God of Thunder, in hopes of utilizing and expanding their experience with developing Wii titles.
+Red Fly Studios, a developer studio known for developing Wii versions of licensed properties, such as Ghostbusters: The Video Game (2009) and Star Wars: The Force Unleashed II (2010), accepted the role of developing the Wii and 3DS version of God of Thunder, in hopes of utilizing and expanding their experience with developing Wii games.
 These versions use the Infernal Engine, specifically the one that was used for Unleashed II.
-This is highly evident due to the Wii version using a heads-up display and quick-time event prompts that appear similar to the ones used in Unleashed II.
+This is evident because the Wii version uses a heads-up display and quick-time event prompts similar to those used in Unleashed II.